fabioc-aloha/Spotify/Alex-Finch.md

 I developed **"The Alex Method"** as a complete educational system that other people could use to pursue excellence in any domain that required both creative vision and technical implementation:

-**Phase 1-2**: Foundation and Technical mastery through systematic practice **Phase 3-4**: Creative voice and Performance excellence through real-world application **Phase 5**: Digital platform mastery and global community building **Phase 6**: Revolutionary innovation that transforms the entire field
+**Phase 1-2**: Foundation and Technical development through systematic practice **Phase 3-4**: Creative voice and Performance excellence through real-world application **Phase 5**: Digital platform development and community building **Phase 6**: Continuous innovation that advances the field

 ### The Cross-Domain Revolution